axa-group/bauta.js/docs/decorators/iff.md

-# iff operator
+# iff decorator

 The `iff` decorator allows you to execute given Pipeline.StepFunction conditionally or acts as a pass-through if the provided condition is not satisfied.
-You can explore the source code [here](https://github.axa.com/Digital/bauta-nodejs/blob/master/packages/bautajs-core/src/operators/iff.ts).
+You can explore the source code [here](https://github.axa.com/Digital/bauta-nodejs/blob/master/packages/bautajs-core/src/decorators/iff.ts).

 ## Example usage